hauke96/wiki2book/README.md

 1. Go into `src` folder
 2. Follow instructions of the README.md there

+## Tests

+Take a look into the source folders in `src` for unit tests and into the `integration-tests` folder for integration tests.

+You can also use the `tests.sh` script to execute all tests.

 # Long-term goals

 * Be independent of the specific Wikipedia instance (#5)